liaohaofu/adn/README.md

 For Docker users, we provide a pre-built docker image as well as a Dockerfile.

 - Install [docker-ce](https://docs.docker.com/install/) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
-- Pull the ADN docker from Docker Hub.
+- Pull the ADN docker image from Docker Hub.
 This will install ADN as well as its dependencies automatically.

 ```cmd
 docker pull liaohaofu/adn
 ```

-- **[Optional]** If you want a customized version of ADN docker, you may modify the docker file at `docker/Dockerfile` and then build a docker image.
+- **[Optional]** If you want a customized version of ADN docker image, you may modify the docker file at `docker/Dockerfile` and then build a docker image.

 ```cmd
 cd docker/
 docker build -t liaohaofu/adn .
 ```

-- Run the ADN docker.
+- Run the ADN docker image.

 ```cmd
 docker run -it --runtime=nvidia liaohaofu/adn